 - Consultation for physician health-related concerns

-- Case management designed to provide support and accountability to the physician
+- Case management and monitoring services designed to provide support and accountability to the physician

 - Advocacy services (e.g., status reports sent to physician's employer at physician's request)

 - Education on the program and physician health-related concerns